MEET OUR STAFF

 Paige Brenneman

-Paige earned her Bachelor’s degree in 2016 from the University of Nebraska at Omaha, where she studied in the College of Public Affairs and Community Service with a concentration in Nonprofit Administration and a minor in Women and Gender Studies.
+Paige Brenneman earned her Bachelor’s degree in 2016 from the University of Nebraska at Omaha, where she studied in the College of Public Affairs and Community Service with a concentration in Nonprofit Management and a minor in Women and Gender Studies.
 During her time in college, she completed a service learning project with the Women’s Center for Advancement, serving as a group leader for the Girls Leadership Academy.
-Since joining RESPECT in 2017, Paige has deepened her expertise in nonprofit development and management.
-She is committed to continuing her professional growth within the organization and strengthening partnerships throughout the community.
+Paige brings over eight years of experience with the organization, demonstrating extensive leadership in organizational development and management.
+She has a proven record in grant and donor development, human resource management and building community engagement.
+She is committed to continuing her professional growth within the organization and strengthening partnerships and expanding our reach to further our impact on the children and families in our community.

 Cara Neufeld